 Clients are often very surprised when given a tour of the clinic just how much we have packed into 4,500 sq. ft.
 We have a large reception area, two reception desks, a retail area and a separate pet food nutrition area.
 The file room and pharmacy are located behind the reception desk.
 There are five examination rooms, three treatment areas, three offices for veterinarians, a surgery suite, a dental suite, an in-house laboratory, separate dog and cat rooms, an X-ray and ultrasound suite, and a large staff area.

-Being one of the few veterinary practices in Victoria that has evening hours and that is open on Sundays, McKenzie Veterinary Services is respected for being full service, available and offering high quality veterinary care for their patients.
+Being one of the few veterinary practices in Victoria that has evening hours, is open on Sundays and that sees walk-ins, McKenzie Veterinary Services is respected for being full service, available and offering high quality veterinary care for their patients.